mohanedbenmansour/crazyEightCardGame/README.md

-a sumulation for the crazy eight game using java
+a simulation for the crazy eight game using java